Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 **physical behavior, actuation, and droplet ejection** in inkjet systems
 as **causal structures required for design decision-making**.

-Rather than relying on high-fidelity simulations or empirical heuristics,
-this framework aims to enable designers to **explicitly explain
-what is being sacrificed and what is being gained** in each design choice.

 ---

 ## 9-1.
 Inkjet Printing — Design Trade-off Models